 The benefits of relaxation have been shown to reduce the normal discomforts that can accompany the joys of being an expectant mother.
 Listen to Welcome Baby! at those times when you will most likely be undisturbed.
 Put on your headset, sit or lie down, get comfortable and enjoy this guided imagery journey.
 Although it is designed especially for mom, dad can listen, too.
 It is common to become relaxed enough to fall into a deep, restful sleep.

 Both mother and baby will enjoy Welcome Baby!
 Following the labor and delivery, Pamela's music is a nursery staple—a familiar lullaby with calming influence on both baby and mother!
 This audio set is perfect for a “we just found out” gift so every baby is a Welcome Baby!

-While Debra is no longer doing formal doula work, within the continental U.S. you may call her at (269) 921-2217 to schedule a private session.
-Your session can be done in person, over the telephone, or via Skype.
-Send email to: email@example.com.
+While Debra is no longer doing formal doula work, within the continental U.S. you may call or text (269) 921-2217 to schedule a private session.
+Send email to: firstname.lastname@example.org.